BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 3. Remove certbot + SSL blocks from Nginx or disable Nginx entirely.
 4. Update orchestrator to sync `Caddyfile` and restart `caddy` container.

-Current implementation keeps Nginx (host-level) for stability; consider Caddy if you want dynamic routing or easier header/security management.
+Current implementation keeps Nginx (host-level) for stability and explicit control.
+Consider Caddy ONLY if you need dynamic routing or simplified header management; update ADR log with the rationale before switching.

+### 9. Dependency Footprint for HTTPS

+No new Node.js dependencies were added to enable HTTPS.
+All TLS functionality lives at the host layer (Nginx + certbot).
+Application packages remained unchanged.
+This minimizes surface area and avoids per-container certificate renewal complexity.